 Industry: Fintech

 First, some context.
 As you may remember, Stripe has been dangling the prospect of a public offering since 2021, when its valuation hit a high of nearly $100 billion.
-However, rather than pursue this course, it has continued to seek private funding instead, even though it has pretty clearly stated that this funding is not needed to run its business but is instead meant to provide its employees with liquidity—a promise they followed through with in February 2024 with their tender offer.
+However, rather than pursue this course, it has continued to seek private funding instead, even though it has pretty clearly stated that this funding is not needed to run its business but is instead meant to provide its employees with liquidity.
+They followed through on this promise in February 2024 with their tender offer, allowing employees to sell their shares to investors on a secondary market, with a valuation of about $65 billion.

 So why our optimism?
 Stripe continues to enjoy a positive cash flow, generating over $1 trillion in payment volume.
 Yet, it still has a way to capture the same market share enjoyed by its biggest competitor, PayPal.
 That may mean they’ll be looking for the extra push a public offering can finally give them.